 Nothing Sad About This Mans Burger !

+Lets get straight into some food.
 Sad Man’s Tongue, Bar & Bistro is a great place for handmade burgers.
 The restaurant was busy.
 After a short wait, the waitress took us to our table.
-It has a bit of a 50’s vibe to it with entertainment and decor to match.
+It has a bit of a 50’s vibe to it with entertainment and décor to match.
 We ordered our meals which consisted of two small beers, a side of huge cheesy onion rings and burgers with hand cut fries.
 I opted for a burger with a black cherry bourbon sauce and Vicky had one covered in all kinds of pickles.
 These burgers were incredible and so tasty.
 You must visit this place if you are ever in Prague.
 The price for all this was 739CZK which was approximately £25.

 Time To Czech Out Prague !